(Last Updated on October 30, 2023)

 Mama Bear Apologetics is another amazing resource aimed at training Christians (moms specifically) to be knowledgable in their faith and explain and defend it to their kids and others.
 Their podcast and blog are super-helpful for a regular dose of free apologetics training at an understandable level.

-They also recently published a book, Mama Bear Apologetics, and I highly recommend it for everyone, especially moms.
+They also published a book, Mama Bear Apologetics, and I highly recommend it for everyone, especially moms.
 The authors cut through the cultural worldview mess and get straight to the heart of the issues.
 They summarize the key messages the culture is bombarding your kids with and suggest ways to combat the lies.

 I can’t say enough good things about this book and their podcast!